canonical/checkbox/checkbox-ng/docs/manpages/plainbox-startprovider.rst

 About naming providers
 ======================

-PlainBox tries to be intuitive where possible but provider names keep causing issues and make people struggle with coming up with correct and good names.
+Plainbox tries to be intuitive where possible but provider names keep causing issues and make people struggle with coming up with correct and good names.
 See :doc:`plainbox-provider-names` for a detailed discussion of provider names.